longhorn/longhorn/docs/recover-volume.md

 ## Manually restart workload containers
 ## This solution is applied only if:
-1. The Longhorn volume is reattached automatically.
+1. The Longhorn volume is reattached and remounted automatically.
 2. The above setup is not included when the related workload is launched.

 ### Steps